vemel/boto3_type_annotations/README.md

 # Consumes ~7 MB of space
 python -m pip install boto3-stubs[essential]

-# install annotations for other services you use
+# or install annotations for services you use
 python -m pip install boto3-stubs[acm,apigateway]

-# build suservices index.
+# build service index.
 You should execute this command everytime
 # you update boto3-stubs or install/remove services
 python -m mypy_boto3
 ```